macrespo42/100-python-exercises/README.md

 ---
 ### <a name="ex37"></a>ex37
-Write a function removeDuplicate(lst) who take as argument a list of integer and return the list without duplicate
+Write a function removeDuplicate(lst) that take as argument a list of integer and return the list without duplicate
 and sorted in increasing order
 Ex:
 removeDuplicate([0, 3, 5, 7, 3, 5, 1, -1]) return [-1, 0, 1, 3, 5, 7]